schwingbat/punch-cli/README.md

 Output from `punch help`:

 ```
-punch v1.13.0
+  punch v2.1.0

   a <param> is required
   a [param] is optional
   a param... groups any arguments after this point into one argument

+  Run punch <command> --help with any of the following commands for more information.

   Commands:
     in <project>
       start tracking time on a project
-  out [comment...]
+    out [project]
-    stop tracking time and record an optional description of tasks completed
+      stop tracking time
     comment <comment...>
       add a comment to remember what you worked on
+    add-comment <punchID> <comment...>
+      add a comment to a specific punch
+    replace-comment <punchID> <commentIndex> <newComment>
+      replace the text of an existing comment
+    delete-comment <punchID> <commentIndex>
+      delete a comment from a punch
-  create <project> <timeIn> <timeOut> [comment...]
+    create <project>
       create a punch
+    delete <punchID>
+      delete a punch
     watch
       continue running to show automatically updated stats of your current session
-  project <name>
-    get statistics for a specific project
     projects [names...]
       show statistics for all projects in your config file
     log [when...]
       show a summary of punches for a given period ("last month", "this week", "two days ago", etc)
     invoice <project> <startDate> <endDate> <outputFile>
       automatically generate an invoice using punch data
-  sync
+    sync [services...]
-    synchronize with any providers in your config file
+      synchronize with any services in your config file
-  config [editor]
+    config
-    open config file in editor - uses EDITOR env var unless an editor command is specified.
+      open config file in editor - uses EDITOR env var unless an editor flag is specified.
+    rename-alias <from> <to>
+      move all punches with project alias <from> to <to>
+    rename-comment-object <from> <to>
+      rename comment objects with name <from> to name <to>
+    adjust-rate <project> <newRate>
+      adjust pay rate for punches
 ```